 Although the research to date has all been framed around improving memory in patients, the idea of enhancing cognition in those of us who just need a little boost is not far behind.
 Bryan Johnson, CEO of neurotech company Kernel, has said these types of brain prostheses could one day improve cognition in all of us.

 Fried, the U.C.L.A. neurosurgeon, dismisses the idea of using deep-brain stimulation for something as trivial as remembering names at a cocktail party.
 “This is invasive technology designed to treat impairment and alleviate suffering of neurological patients, and is a medical procedure which should be guided and regulated by stringent clinical criteria,” he wrote.

-Kahana was more open to the idea, however.
+Kahana is more open to the idea, however.
 “I think there’s a lot of concern that invasive technology is too risky to imagine being deployed at a very large scale.
 You could imagine that people would be reluctant to have brain surgery to get a device that would improve their cognitive function,” he says.
 “But brain surgery for this kind of technology is becoming safer and safer and safer every year.
 [One day] the so-called invasive technologies could become sufficiently low-risk [so] that we won’t even think about them as being that invasive anymore.”
 Cosmetic surgery is ho-hum routine—and so is LASIK.
 It still may take some time to get used to the idea of elective brain surgery.
 Who wants to go first?